obsidiandynamics/kafdrop/README.md

 ![Overview Screenshot](docs/images/overview.png?raw=true)

-This project is a reboot of Kafdrop 2.x, dragged kicking and screaming into the world of Java 17+, Kafka 2.x, Helm and Kubernetes.
 It's a lightweight application that runs on Spring Boot and is dead-easy to configure, supporting SASL and TLS-secured brokers.

+> [!WARNING]
+> The Kafdrop project does not have an official website.
+Please be cautious of fake websites and scams impersonating the project.
+The only official source is this GitHub repository.

 # Features
 * **View Kafka brokers** — topic and partition assignments, and controller status